davelee2804/MiMSEM/README.md

 <sub>Potential temperature for the 3D rising bubble test case in planar geometry without dissipation and with energetically consistent variational upwinding at times 200s (left) and 400s (right)</sub>

 ## References ##
+Lee, D, Martin, A, Bladwell, C and Badia, S (2022) [A comparison of variational upwinding schemes for geophysical fluids, and their application to potential enstrophy conserving discretisations in space and time](https://arxiv.org/abs/2203.04629) arXiv:2203.04629

 Lee, D and Palha, A (2021) [Exact spatial and temporal balance of energy exchanges within a horizontally explicit/vertically implicit non-hydrostatic atmosphere](https://www.sciencedirect.com/science/article/pii/S0021999121003272) _J.
 Comp.
 Phys._ 440 110432

 Lee, D (2021) [An energetically balanced, quasi-Newton integrator for non-hydrostatic vertical atmospheric dynamics](https://www.sciencedirect.com/science/article/pii/S0021999120307622) _J.
 Comp.
 Phys._ 429 109988